Sangamo Therapeutics Inc. (SGMO) Shares Down Despite Recent Market Volatility

-Sangamo Therapeutics Inc. (NASDAQ: SGMO)’s stock price has decreased by -5.20 compared to its previous closing price of 1.73. however, the company has experienced a -3.53% decrease in its stock price over the last five trading days.
+Sangamo Therapeutics Inc. (NASDAQ: SGMO)’s stock price has decreased by -8.59 compared to its previous closing price of 1.63.
+However, the company has experienced a -15.34% decline in its stock price over the last five trading sessions.

 Is It Worth Investing in Sangamo Therapeutics Inc. (NASDAQ: SGMO) Right Now?

-Moreover, the 36-month beta value for SGMO is 1.11.
-Analysts have varying opinions on the stock, with 7 analysts rating it as a “buy,” 1 as “overweight,” 3 as “hold,” and 0 as “sell.”
+The 36-month beta value for SGMO is also noteworthy at 1.07.
+There are mixed opinions on the stock, with 7 analysts rating it as a “buy,” 1 rating it as “overweight,” 3 rating it as “hold,” and 0 rating it as “sell.”

 Click Here to Download the FREE Report.